THM | Password Attacks

 # ^[!@#$] | special char at the beginning of each word (^)

-# $ would mean append to the end of the line/word
+# $ would mean append to the end of the line/word - applying the rule

 # create simple password list